-- a.
-The arbitrator shall schedule as soon as practicable a preliminary pre-hearing conference with the parties by telephone or video conference, but no sooner than four Days and no later than 10 Days after the arbitrator is appointed. - b.
-At least two Days before the pre-hearing conference, the Respondent shall provide the Center and arbitration body with a written answer to the Center's Decision against him/her (to include a written statement containing Respondent's summary of the factual rebuttal to the violation and the defenses the Respondent intends to raise at the arbitration) and the documentary evidence and witnesses that the Respondent intends to present at the hearing.
-If the Respondent fails to submit the required information, the arbitrator has the discretion to deny its admittance at the arbitration.
+a.
+The arbitrator shall schedule as soon as practicable

+- a preliminary pre-hearing conference with the parties by telephone or video conference, but no sooner than four Days and no later than 10 Days after the arbitrator is appointed. - b.
+At least two Days before the pre-hearing conference, the Respondent shall provide the Center and arbitration body with a written answer to the Center's Decision against them (to include a written statement containing Respondent's summary of the factual rebuttal to the violation and the defenses the Respondent intends to raise at the arbitration) and the documentary evidence and witnesses that the Respondent intends to present at the hearing, including a short summary of the expected testimony of such witnesses. - i.
+If the Respondent fails to submit the required information and then later attempts to call a witness or introduce documentary evidence, including affidavits or declarations, at the hearing not provided in the answer, the Arbitrator, upon request of the Center, must either (i) preclude the witness or documentary evidence from admission at the hearing, or (ii) postpone the hearing at Respondent's expense so that the Center can interview the witness or review the evidence. - ii.
+If a proposed witness refuses to be interviewed by the Center, the Arbitrator shall preclude the witness from testifying or otherwise providing evidence at the hearing.

 - c.
-The pre-hearing conference will be directed by the arbitrator and shall be the exclusive opportunity of the parties to address issues that need to be resolved before the hearing, including, but not limited to: - i.
+The pre-hearing conference will be directed by the arbitrator and shall be the exclusive opportunity of the parties to address issues that need to be resolved before the hearing, including, but not limited to: - iii.
 The timeline for the exchange of position statements, list of evidence, and list of witnesses.
-The position statement shall address any expected evidentiary issues, challenges to jurisdiction, and any other disputed issues. - ii.
+The position statement shall address any expected evidentiary issues, challenges to jurisdiction, and any other disputed issues. - iv.
 The scheduling and logistics of the hearing, to include without limitation the amount of time each side will have to present its evidence.
 Absent exceptional circumstances, the arbitrator will schedule the hearing to be completed within a single, eight-hour day.
-The arbitrator may schedule more than one pre- hearing conference only if the arbitrator determines that an additional conference is necessary. - iii.
+The arbitrator may schedule more than one pre- hearing conference only if the arbitrator determines that an additional conference is necessary. - v.
 The arbitrator shall issue a written decision that memorializes decisions made and agreements reached during or following the pre-hearing conference.